 Loading....

 I am a parent/advocate of a child with a disability.
-I am writing to share my urgent concern about the current potential federal policy threats to the safety, health, and educational rights and opportunities of children with disabilities.
+I am writing to share my urgent concern about the current potential federal policy threats to the 9.5 million children with disabilities eligible under the Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act.
+This includes thousands of children with disabilities in each congressional district and millions in our state.

 The role you play in Congress is essential to ensuring that all children with disabilities (from infancy into adulthood) can access -through state and district-run programs- the early intervention and K-12 programs they need to support successful transition throughout school into career/technical and post-secondary education, employment, and independent living.
-States and districts rely upon key federal funding and federal technical assistance so they can meet their obligations under IDEA.
+States and districts rely upon key federal funding and federal technical assistance so they can meet their obligations under IDEA and 504.
 These are also integral to ensuring that schools are a welcoming place for all students and their families -where every child can learn, grow, and thrive in pursuit of their full potential.

 Please use your legislative authority to protect students with disabilities and say NO to any legislative proposal or executive action that would threaten any child’s access to a free, appropriate public education as required under the IDEA or protection from discrimination under 504.